airframesio/airwaves-os/README.md

 * satdump
 * tar1090

 Absolutely not listing this out yet, as the OS will have a substantial number of packages and images available to install.
 Initial focus is on flight tracking feeder software, but will expand rapidly after initial rounds of testing.
+Some additional areas of focus are:

+* ship tracking
+* space/satellite tracking
+* Air Traffic Controller audio capture and streaming
+* Police/Fire/etc audio capture and streaming
+* Meshtastic / MeshCore
+* Reticulum / Nomad Network

 ## Building images